havemaps/havemaps.github.io/about.md

 permalink: /about/
 ---
 ## About the project
 Where can we go when we can’t go anywhere?
-This project seeks to capture escapism and memory with stream of consciousness writing, photography, and maps.
+This digital storytelling project seeks to capture escapism, memory, and wanderlust with stream of consciousness writing, photography, and maps.

 This project is [hosted on GitHub](https://github.com/havemaps/havemaps.github.io) and uses Jekyll sites and Leaflet maps.